Day 30 (24 Miles)

 Day 39 (20 miles, 6 hours on the river)

 September 4, 2003

-By 8 I was on the water, headed to the town of really tiny (half the size of Brownsville) Genoa, WI, for breakfast.
+By 8 I was on the water, headed to the really tiny (half the size of Brownsville) town of Genoa, WI, for breakfast.
 I was really enjoying all these very accessible river towns.
 I’d actually started feeling a little guilty about it and all the time wasted, but that didn’t last long.
 Stopping, even briefly, was part of the fun of the voyage and I was going to take advantage of it.

 Lock and Dam No. 8 was right at Genoa and I could see a barge waiting to get through so I figured I’d have a couple hours.
 The situation was again typical, railroad tracks, the highway, the town and the bluffs off in the distance.